m-tedeschi/ez-resume/test/ABTEST.md

   Design: The current design displays all form fields in a single, scrollable page format, with no progress indicator.
   CTA Placement: The "Download Resume" button is placed at the end of the form, which users can only see once they complete all fields.
   Potential Issues: Users may feel overwhelmed by the number of fields presented at once and may abandon the process due to a lack of feedback on their progress.

+# A/B Test 2: Simplify Account Creation to Boost Signup Completion
+User Story 1

+Metric: Adoption rate to track the number of users who complete the account creation process.

+## Hypothesis

+Many users begin the account creation process but do not complete it, leading to lower user adoption.
+Tracking data shows that users often drop off when asked to fill in multiple fields on a single page.
+This suggests that presenting all required information at once might be overwhelming or time-consuming.
+By breaking the account creation process into a two-step flow, we hypothesize that users will feel less burdened and be more likely to complete their signup.
+Improving the signup completion rate will increase user adoption, allowing more users to access and benefit from the app.

+## Experiment

+We will allocate 50% of our new user base to the experiment, with 25% in the control group (single-page layout) and 25% in the treatment group (two-step layout).
+This even split will allow us to gather clear insights while maintaining enough users in each group to achieve statistical significance.

+Firebase Capabilities Utilized

+Firebase Remote Config: Allows us to toggle between the control and treatment interfaces in real-time, facilitating a seamless A/B test without requiring a new app version release.
+Firebase A/B Testing: Provides Firebase’s built-in functionality to manage and analyze the experiment, ensuring accurate results.
+Firebase Analytics: Tracks user engagement and completion rates for each signup variation, helping us assess the effectiveness of the experiment.
+Variation

+## Variation

+Variation 1: Control (Single-Page Layout)
+Design: Users see all required fields (e.g., email, password, profile setup) on one scrollable page.
+CTA Placement: The "Create Account" button appears at the bottom, only accessible once all fields are completed.
+Potential Issues: Users may feel overwhelmed by the length of the form, leading to a higher abandonment rate.
+Variation 2: Treatment (Two-Step Layout)

+Design: Breaks the account creation process into two steps — Step 1 gathers essential information (email and password), and Step 2 gathers profile details.
+Progress Indicator: A simple progress bar at the top indicates how far along users are in the signup process.
+CTA Placement: The "Next" button is used after Step 1, and the "Create Account" button is presented at the end of Step 2.
+Expected Outcome: A two-step process should make the signup flow feel less overwhelming, encouraging users to complete the process.